wp-plugins/captain-up/README.md

 The source code for this plugin is available on [Captain Up's GitHub account](https://github.com/CaptainUp/wordpress-captainup).
 Pull Requests and issues are welcome.

 ## Changelog

+###### 2.0.0

+* Brand new design!

+* Customize where the Captain Up widget appears on your site, including a new bottom bar widget.

+* Configure on which pages of the site Captain Up will appear on using either a blacklist or a whitelist.

+* Support for WordPress 3.8.2

 ###### 1.4.4